Jay M. Sosenko, M.D.

 Dr. Sosenko is a native of Philadelphia.
 After attending the Temple University School of Medicine, he completed a residency in internal medicine at the UCLA Hospital.
 He then performed a fellowship in adolescent medicine at the Children’s Hospital Medical Center in Boston.
 During his training, Dr. Sosenko’s particular clinical and research interests were in diabetes.
 Following his fellowship, he joined the faculty of the Harvard Medical School.
 While in Boston, Dr. Sosenko received a Masters Degree in epidemiology from the Harvard School of Public Health.

 Dr. Sosenko has been on the faculty of the University of Miami Miller School of Medicine since 1982.
 Dr. Sosenko’s main clinical interest has been adolescents and young adults with type 1 and type 2 diabetes.
 He sees those patients at the Diabetes Research Institute.
-He also sees adult patients with diabetes at Jackson Memorial Hospital.

 Dr. Sosenko has long been interested in issues that involve the protection of human research subjects.
 He was the Chair of the medical Institutional Review Board of the University of Miami for nine years and he is currently the Assistant Provost for Research Standards at the University of Miami.